robfatland/ops/friction/README.md

 I do not know the way to changing *goal* to *solved*.

-I am still on my way
-to *goal* so let me elaborate that.
-To climb well I need a lot of core strength plus flexibility.
-And be lighter, true.
-How many cookies do I wish to bring up the wall with me?
-All of them.
-Ok so lighter means losing the 60 pounds.
+ohhhhhh maybe i found it without realizing it.
+Maybe the thing is internalizing sub-problem thinking.
+Bit of a logical land mine but I will think more about this.

+### climbing

-If I have 28 years left then at 3/4 of that -- at a healthy weight -- it stands to reason I get another 7 years by staying healthy.
-However I will choose to think of it as nonlinear in my favor.
+I need core and flexibility.
+And to be lighter because how many cookies does one wish to bring up the problem?
+With 28 years left: Going to 3/4 the mass -- a healthy mass -- I get another 7 years here.
+However I choose to think of it as nonlinear in my favor.
+I get forever.

-### lament and mourning
+### lament

-* I never lost a single ounce of weight passing up a cookie
+* I never lost so much as an ounce of weight by passing up a cookie
-* Therefore when I fail to eat a thousand cookies I lose no weight
+* Therefore when I failed to eat a thousand cookies I lost no weight...
-* Rather I am just 1000 cookies sadder
+* ...but rather was just 1000 cookies sadder
 * Therefore I should eat 1000 cookies
-* And so I die young and happy, full of cookies
+* And so die young and happy, full of cookies
-* But I don't want to die young and happy so I have to kill the version of myself who dies young and happy
+* I don't want to die young and happy
+* So I must kill the version of myself who dies young and happy so he can't die young and happy
-* That version of myself is carrying around a 60 pound weight every day, poor fellow
+* That version of myself young, happy and full of cookies carried around a weight of (X-Y) pounds, poor fellow
-* He doesn't complain about this
+* He did not complain about this
-* In fact he smiles all the time and he makes jokes and he tries to contribute to the world
+* In fact he smiled a lot of the time and he made jokes and he tried to contribute to the world
-* He is an honorable, pleasant fellow... and now I have to kill him
+* He was an honorable fellow... and now I contemplate having killed him
 * I mourn his loss, I mourn the loss of this poor fellow myself-full-of-cookies
 * If it becomes unbearable I can bring him back to life simply by eating a cookie
+* Meanwhile he has been replaced by a chap carrying around (Z-Y) extra pounds...
+* ...whom I must kill and replace, kill and replace, until Z = Y
+* ...halfway there...

 # solved